Ruuh

 Installation

-Run a single command to set up everything automatically — Termux environment, Ollama, and device skills.
+Once Termux and Termux:API are installed, open Termux and run a single command to set up everything automatically — Ubuntu environment, Ollama, and device skills.

 curl -fsSL https://raw.githubusercontent.com/perminder-klair/ruuh/main/scripts/setup.sh | bash